Bronson Children's Hospital Journey Beads

 Journey Beads Photo Slide Show

 Bronson Children’s Hospital understands that journey requires more than expert medicine.
-Children with cancer need supportive techniques to help them positively cope with illness, and guidance that nurtures them through their challenges.
-That’s why we have partnered with West Michigan Glass Art Center to start the Bronson Children’s Hospital Journey Beads Program.
+Children with cancer or blood disorders need supportive techniques to help them positively cope with illness, and guidance that nurtures them through their challenges.
+That’s why we have partnered with Glass Art Kalamazoo to start the Bronson Children’s Hospital Journey Beads Program.

 Bronson Children’s Hospital Journey Beads are crafted with care by the hands of community artists, and each one is unique.
 In the hands of a child, they become precious keepsakes that tell a powerful story of strength, courage and hope.